Exact Lagrangian immersions with a single double point: Introduction

 The second half of the paper contains the gluing analysis needed to obtain $C^1$-smooth structures (and hence tangent bundles) on the compactified moduli space and on $\BB$.
 Constructions of such $C^1$-structures are complicated by the fact that holomorphic disks bubbling off have automorphisms.
 We overcome these complications by using intersections with ambient hypersurfaces to stabilize the domains of the bubbles.
 In order to control these intersection points as the disks vary in the moduli space, we are led to study moduli spaces with jet conditions.
 To facilitate that study we make the Lagrangian $L$ real analytic and take the almost complex structure standard in a neighborhood of $L$.
 This provides standard local solutions at boundary points with arbitrary $m$-jet for any $m\ge 0$, which allow us to deal with jet-conditions using essentially finite dimensional techniques.
 Because we work in $\C^n$, and the holomorphic bubble disks all realize primitive relative homotopy classes, our analytical arguments are rather explicit.
 In particular, geometric arguments suffice for transversality, there is no need for abstract perturbations, and there are no orbifold complications.

 The gluing analysis applies to a Lagrangian embedding $L \to \C^n$ of minimal Maslov number $n$ and with $\pi_1(L)=\bZ$, with no assumption on the parity of $n$.
 If $n$ is odd, however, the topological side of the story is complicated at various places.
-The original Lagrange immersion $f\colon K \to \C^n$ could in principle have a unique double point of Legendrian homology grading (Maslov index) $1$, rather than $n$, in which case Lagrange surgery would not give $L$ with minimal Maslov number $n$ and the Legendrian homology would not be linearizable.
-Even if the Lagrangian $L$ obtained by surgery has Maslov index $n$, the bounding manifold obtained from spaces of holomorphic disks cannot be parallelizable since $L$ is not orientable; the boundary of the orientation double cover of the filling could contain two canceling copies of an exotic sphere with opposite orientations.
-In spite of this, it would be interesting to study the implications of the gluing result in the odd dimensional case, and we hope to address this elsewhere.
+The original Lagrange immersion $f\colon K \to \C^n$ may have a unique double point of Legendrian homology grading (Maslov index) $1$, rather than $n$, in which case the Legendrian homology of the resulting Lagrange surgery is not linearizable.
+Even when the Lagrangian $L$ obtained by surgery has Maslov index $n$, the bounding manifold obtained from spaces of holomorphic disks cannot be parallelizable since $L$ is not orientable; the boundary of the orientation double cover of the filling could contain two canceling copies of an exotic sphere with opposite orientations.